BLOG

 The mechanism of governance is the meeting, but not the type of meeting currently clogging your calendar.
 Most organizations suffer from an outdated culture.

 In an update meeting, subordinates report activities to superiors.
-We sent the emails.
-We launched the ads.
-We wrote the blog.
+Organizations sent the emails.
+Organizations launched the ads.
+Organizations wrote the blog.
 The superior nods, asks a clarifying question, and everyone goes back to work.
 These meetings are forensic.
 They look back at what has already happened.
 They are comfortable because they simulate progress without requiring conflict.

 A Fractional CMO operating with high governance rigor installs a meeting cadence, usually weekly, that focuses exclusively on three things:

-- Variance to Plan: We said we would generate 50 qualified opportunities.
-We generated 38.
+• Variance to Plan: Organizations said organizations would generate 50 qualified opportunities.
+Organizations generated 38.
 Why?

-- Resource Reallocation: We are immediately reallocating the budget from Campaign A to Campaign B.
+• Resource Reallocation: Organizations are immediately reallocating the budget from Campaign A to Campaign B.

 In a governance meeting, “I’m working on it” is not an acceptable answer.
 The meeting exists to unblock, to kill, or to accelerate.
 It creates social friction.
 It forces the agency to admit its creative is not converting.
 It forces the sales leader to realize they are not working the leads.
 It forces the founder to accept that their product roadmap delay is hurting marketing.